 Secretary informed the group that he had received several phone calls from competitors expressing the belief that CERA should enforce the use of only one tyre at the 2023 WA Nationals.
 With the Federal now completely out of stock the one tyre option suggestion would be the interim tyre in the Dunlop Direzza ZIII.

-Western Australian delegate also expressed this same position on behalf of the western Australian organising committee.
-Sera technical advised the group that this would have to go into the sporting regulations of the event due to the current regulations of the Circuit xcel category allowing both tyresD
+Western Australian Delegate also expressed this same position on behalf of the Western Australian organising committee.
+CERA Technical advised the group that this would have to go into the sporting regulations of the event due to the current regulations of the Circuit Excel category allowing both tyres.

+Outcome here was that the QLD and Technical Delegates would assist the Western Australian Delegate in the development of wordings that could go into the sporting regulations for the Western Australian Nationals.

 Next Step for Tender

-It was decided that the secretary would now start to inform all the other tenders via an email that they were unsuccessful.
+It was decided that the Secretary would now start to inform all the other tenders via an email that they were unsuccessful.
 This process would start on the 20th of July 2023.

 QLD delegate would start to draft a contract based on previous contracts from the 2020 Tenders.
-This would then be submitted to Wildan 13 Pty Ltd and all CERA delegates for feedback.
+This contract would then be submitted to Wildan 13 Pty Ltd and all CERA Delegates for feedback.

+Confidentiality

+It was discussed amongst the group that the results of the tender must still be kept confidential until an official announcement had been made by both CERA and Wildan 13 Pty Ltd. All were reminded that they had signed a confidentiality agreement.

 Next Meeting:

-Secretary informed the group but the next meeting would be the 9th of August and asked that old delegates please complete and compile their feedback for the 2023 regulation review.
+Secretary informed the group that the next meeting would be the 9th of August and asked that all Delegates to complete and compile their feedback for the 2023 regulation review.

 Adjournment